 Bodybuilders who use much higher doses of GABA do report experiencing flushing, tingling, a spike in heart rate and blood pressure, and anxiety.

-Scientists have shown that GABA does not readily cross the blood-brain barrier.
-But many neurohackers report feeling a calming effect when using GABA.
+Some studies report that GABA does not readily cross the blood-brain barrier.
+But others do show GABA can cross this barrier.
+And many Neurohackers report feeling a calming effect when using GABA.

 PharmaGABA™ is a natural form of GABA made using Lactobacillus hilgardii bacteria.
 The same bacteria used to ferment vegetables when making the Korean cabbage dish called kimchi.
 This form seems to be effective in helping mood.

-Another safe way to change GABA action in the brain is to use any of several commonly used herbs, vitamins and minerals.
+Another safe way to change the way GABA functions in the brain is to use any of several commonly used herbs, vitamins and minerals.

 Extracts of green, black and oolong tea also elicit a GABA effect.[xv]